nodejs/corepack/README.md

   Only keys that start with `COREPACK_` and are not in the exception list (`COREPACK_ENABLE_DOWNLOAD_PROMPT` and `COREPACK_ENV_FILE` are ignored) will be taken into account.
-  For Node.js 18.x users, this setting has no effect as that version doesn't support parsing of `.env` files.

 - `COREPACK_HOME` can be set in order to define where Corepack should install the package managers.
 By default it is set to `%LOCALAPPDATA%\node\corepack`